ab-rar-6024/Resume_ATS_Checker/README.md

 ---

-*Built as an advanced NLU project demonstrating: NER, TF-IDF, semantic embeddings, and scoring engines.*#   R e s u m e _ A T S _ C h e c k e r  
+*Built as an advanced NLU project demonstrating: NER, TF-IDF, semantic embeddings, and scoring engines.*#
- 